rvrsh3ll/MalDoc-Embedded-EXE-Bin-/README.md

 The "Original.docm" contains a macro that when the "Enable Content" button is pressed, displays a message box that reads "Did you really run this Word document LMAO!".
 The VBA utilizes the technique I have talked about.

 "One good girl is worth a thousand bitches" -Kanye West

+# Note

+As of right now the VBA will only work on a 64-Bit Word application.
+This is due to the function defeintion and structures needed for the CreateProcessA function.
+I will hopefully get around to adding a check for the VBA to see whether it is a 64-Bit or 32-Bit Word application.
+You should be alright for the time being for I assume most computers and applications are using a 64-Bit architecture.